sneira/pruebas-griffon/README.md

 Basic Griffon Swing/Groovy project
 ----------------------------------

-Yay!
 You have just created a basic Griffon application with Swing as UI toolkit and Groovy as main language.
 The project has the following file structure

     .